Memory-Augmented Reinforcement Learning for Image-Goal Navigation: Experimental Results

 \subsection{Impact of a Long-Term Memory}

-In an additional experiment, we studied the impact of a memory that persists across episodes in the same scene.
-This is motivated by the observation that embodied agents, once deployed, do not simply cease to exist after an episode has ended; they persist, and so should their memories.
+We also studied the impact of a memory that persists across episodes in the same scene, motivated by the observation that embodied agents, once deployed, do not simply cease to exist after an episode has ended: they persist, and so should their memories.
 We therefore added an additional memory to the episodic one, that remains for $100$ episodes in the same scene.
-We compare this model with long-term memory (\textbf{LT~Memory}) to the one with episodic memory only (\textbf{Ep.~Memory}) in Table~\ref{tab:ltmem}.
-For this experiment, we generated and additional split to the \emph{easy}, \emph{medium}, and \emph{hard} episodes, named ``\emph{extra},'' for which the distance between start and goal locations is 10~-~15m.
+We compare this model with long-term memory (\textbf{LT~Memory}) to the one with episodic memory only (\textbf{Ep.~Memory}) in \autoref{tab:ltmem}.
+For this experiment, we generated an additional split to the \emph{easy}, \emph{medium}, and \emph{hard} episodes, named ``\emph{extra},'' for which the distance between start and goal locations is 10~-~15m.
 This dataset, voluntarily more challenging, is intended to highlight the importance of a memory that persists across episodes.
 The long-term memory improves the performance of the model over the episodic one ($+2.1\%$ \emph{overall}), and the difference is more important on \emph{hard} and \emph{extra} episodes ($+2.7\%$ and $+2.3\%$ respectively) than on \emph{easy} ones ($+0.9\%$).